-In most cases, variable-length record files are compressed.
+Note In most cases, variable-length record files are compressed.
 In other words, contiguous spaces in a line are compressed into a two-byte code to save disk space.
-Therefore, this section will describe only the reading and writing of compressed files.
-For information on the format of compressed variable-length record files, see the section entitled FORMAT OF A VARIABLE-LENGTH RECORD FILE, later in this chapter.
+Therefore, this section describes only the reading and writing of compressed files.
+For information on the format of compressed variable-length record files, see the section entitled Format of a Variable-length Record File, later in this chapter.

-This section describes:
+This section describes